hello-efficiency-inc/raven-reader/README.md

 - [x] Refresh feed for new articles
 - [ ] Improving readability for articles having dynamic html
 - [x] Exporting feed in OPML format
+- [ ] Updating and making it compatible to latest version of Electron

 ## Demo